If you ever find yourself feeling stressed out or even overwhelmed by all the things you have to do, you’re going to love this post.

 Here’s a quick rundown of how to get started:

-- Ask your spouse to read this post (or better yet watch this workshop with you) and set a time after the kids are in bed to talk about your family schedule.
+- Ask your spouse to read this post with you and set a time after the kids are in bed to talk about your family schedule.

 - Share where you’ve felt frustrated both by where you’d like to spend more guilt-free time and where you’d like to cut back.
 Your spouse should do the same so you can have an open conversation.

 - Together, agree on just ONE boundary you want to put in place this week.
 You can always add more later, but you want to start off simply and see how well this works for you.

 What does a boundary look like?
 It can take any form really, but here are some sample ideas for you to consider:

 - Phone/computer blackout zone (you can’t use them) between 6-8 p.m. to preserve family time